 Important Information for Visa Students

 Visa students who have been offered admission into our program are responsible for paying the portion equivalent to the Canadian student tuition fee.
 The department and supervisor will pay the differential tuition fee and your health insurance.
-This will be limited to 3 years for a MSc or 5 years in total.
+This will be limited to 2 years for a MSc.

 Students are eligible to receive their stipend at the time they start their graduate work in the Department.
 However, there are occasional delays in payment resulting from external paperwork.
 Upon arrival, it is recommended that you have at least $3000 CDN to cover your expenses in case your stipend/salary is delayed.